Fort Drum Military Police Soldiers Join 2024 Clayton Christmas Parade

-Military Police Soldiers attached to the law enforcement company, Headquarter and Headquarters Battalion, 10th Mountain Division, Fort Drum, New York, and local community partners of Clayton New York, are preparing their float for the 2024 Clayton Christmas Parade, in Clayton, New York, Dec.
+Military Police Soldiers attached to the law enforcement company, Headquarter and Headquarters Battalion, 10th Mountain Division, Fort Drum, New York, help local community partners of Clayton New York, prepare for the Christmas parade in Clayton, New York, on Dec.
 7, 2024.
-Fort Drum is an integral part of the community, and its participation in the holiday parade helps strengthen local connections while celebrating the spirit of the season.
-(U.S. Army photo by Sgt.
-Matthew S. Connor)
+Fort Drum plays a key role in the community, and its participation in the holiday parade emphasizes the strong connection between service members and local residents during the holiday season.
+(U.S. Army photo by Pfc.
+Makenna Tilton)

 |Date Taken: